wollieliza/wollieliza/README.md

 **wollieliza/wollieliza** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-# 👋 Hello word!
+# 👋 Hello world!
 My name is Eliza.

 ![Snake animation](https://github.com/wollieliza/wollieliza/blob/output/github-contribution-grid-snake.svg)